mauryadivya/Data-Preprocessing-EDA-and-Model-Building/README.md

-I have handled null values in the dataset.
+Null values are handled by using python libraries.
-I have done feature selection and done EDA by using python libraries like pandas, matplotlib, seaborn.
+Done Feature Selection and done EDA by using python libraries like pandas, matplotlib, seaborn.
-I have done model building by using scikit learn library.
+Done model building by using scikit learn library.